TaoHuang95/DGSMP/README.md

 the desired hyperspectral images were characterized by the GSM models and then the reconstruction problem was formulated as a MAP estimation problem.
 Instead of using a manually designed prior, we have proposed to learn the scale prior of GSM by a DCNN.
-Furthermore, motivated by the auto-regressive model, the means of the GSM models have been estimated as a weighted average of the spatialspectral neighboring pixels, and these filter coefficients are estimated by a DCNN as well aiming to learn sufficient spatial-spectral correlations of HSIs.
+Furthermore, motivated by the auto-regressive model, the means of the GSM models have been estimated as a weighted average of the spatial-spectral neighboring pixels, and these filter coefficients are estimated by a DCNN as well aiming to learn sufficient spatial-spectral correlations of HSIs.
 Extensive experimental results on both synthetic and real datasets demonstrate that the proposed method outperforms existing state-of-the-art algorithms.